AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 ## Prerequisites for community administration

 To perform most tasks related to community administration, you must have [community administration](xref:ccRoles#community-administrators-preview) permissions assigned to your user role.

-However, for some elevated administration tasks, you must be the community owner.
-Tasks that require community ownership are denoted.
+**Note:** Tasks denoted with a <sup>1</sup> require you to be a [Community Owner](xref:ccRoles#community-owner-preview) rather than a community administrator.
 ## Community administration tasks

 Community administrative actions include: